VCTLabs/redis-ipc/docs/dev/pre-commit-config.rst

 ``cpplint``
 -----------

-This will NOT modifiy files.
+This will NOT modify files.
 It will examine source files and report any issues.
 The rules for its configuration are defined in ``.pre-commit-config.yaml`` in the ``args`` section.